djtrance/ArDrone-1/README.md

 ###Wifi network and connection

 The ArDrone can be controlled from any client device supporting the Wifi ad-hoc mode.
 The ArDrone creates a WIFI network with an ESSID usually called adrone_xxx and self allocates a free, odd IP address.
-The user connects the client device to this ESSID network.
+Then connect the client device to this ESSID network.

 ###class